derwinmcgeary/CourseProject3/README.md

 The script then uses a column bind (cbind()) to match subject|activity|measurements.
 This is the aggregate object with all data.

 Stage 2 is to use grep() to select only those columns with mean or standard deviation data (encoded as "mean", or "std" in the column headers.
+We include only mean() columns and discard meanFreq as this is not a mean of a measurement.

 At this stage, we remove the problematic characters "-", "(", and ")" from the column headers, and convert the "activity" column to a factor with descriptive activity names.

 Finally, we aggregate() the resulting, smaller, dataset by subject and activity.

+This results in a wide tidy data file, with one row showing all means and standard deviations for each subject-activity combination.